craigtp/PersonalStudy/Books.md

 It Doesn't Have To Be Crazy At Work                                         | 26 January 2019   | No Domain-Driven Design: Tackling complexity in the heart of software          | 09 June 2019      | Yes Domain-Driven Design - The First 15 Years                                   | 28 December 2019  | No
+The Phoenix Project: A Novel about IT, DevOps and Helping Your Business Win | 08 January 2020   | No